k4rm4c0m4/DND/README.md

 # DND
 This program somewhat models the Dungeons & Dragons character and NPC skill check system.
-Future updates will unclude combat as well as inventories.
+Future updates will include combat as well as inventories.